Ari-Zerner/journallm/README.md

 - `input_file`: Path to a local ZIP or JSON file containing journal entries (optional)
 - `--google-drive`: Download the latest backup from Google Drive instead of using a local file
 - `--output PATH`: Output filename for advice (default: auto-generated)
-- `--save-journal [PATH]`: Output filename for journal (default: auto-generated if flag is given without a value)
+- `--save-journal [PATH]`: Save extracted journal entries to a specified or automatically-named file
-- `--extract-only`: Only extract journal entries, don't prompt Claude (implies --save-journal)
+- `--interactive [REPORT_FILE]`: Start an interactive session after processing.
+If REPORT_FILE is provided, use that report instead of generating one
+- `--no-report`: Skip report generation (for use with --interactive or --save-journal)
 - `--journal PATH`: Path to pre-extracted journal XML file (skips extraction)
 - `--add-to-journal [JOURNAL]`: Add the generated report to Day One in the specified journal or the default journal if not specified (see Day One CLI Setup)
 - `--debug`: Enable debug logging